 Domain

-A domain is a text-based address visitors use to locate your website – your site’s primary URL.
+A domain is a text-based address visitors use to access your website – your site’s primary URL.
 For example, our website’s domain is gotomanmarketing.com.

-Domains can often be purchased directly through the site platform or separately through a vendor such as GoDaddy or Namecheap.
-Domains have to be continually renewed (often yearly) to maintain access to that address.
+Domains can often be purchased directly through your chosen site platform or separately through a vendor such as GoDaddy or Namecheap.
+Domains must be continually renewed (often yearly) to maintain access to that address.

 Multiple domains can be purchased and directed to the same website.
-For example, entering gotomanmarketing.com or go-tomanmarketing.com will direct a visitor to the same website.
+For example, entering gotomanmarketing.com or go-tomanmarketing.com will direct visitors to the same website.

 DNS

 DNS translates a domain name such as gotomanmarketing.com to the numerical IP address on which the website is accessible.
-This eliminates the need for the average visitor to memorize a string of alphanumeric characters.
+This eliminates the need for visitors to memorize a string of alphanumeric characters.
 When a new website is created or the business switches hosting providers, developers will access the DNS to point the domain to the new site’s IP address.

 Hosting

-Web hosting stores your website’s files and makes them accessible to visitors.
+Web hosting stores your site’s files and makes them accessible to visitors.
 It’s essentially renting space on a vendor’s servers.
-Your hosting needs will depend on the type of website and its anticipated traffic though regardless you’ll want to seek a reliable vendor that can deliver on both speed and reliability.
+Your hosting needs will depend on the size of your site and its anticipated traffic though you’ll want to seek a reliable vendor that can deliver on both speed and reliability.

 CMS

 CMS is an acronym for content management system.
-This software assists in easily building and managing a website as opposed to directly coding its content (which requires a skilled web developer.)
+This software assists in easily building and managing a site rather than directly coding its content (which requires a skilled web developer.)
 WordPress and Wix are examples of commonly used CMSs.

 Plugins